jlonge4/mychatGPT/ReadMe.md

 ## Installation

-All you need to set up this project is add your OPEN_AI_API key as an env variable, or copy it in plain text on line 13 of the .py file
+All you need to set up this project is add your OPEN_AI_API key as an env variable, or copy it in plain text on line 13 of the .py file, and deleting line 12.

 ## Usage